-SPECIAL CALL: The U.S. Science Support Program is issuing a special call for an inorganic geochemist with experience in pore water geochemistry to apply for Expedition 381 Corinth Active Rift Development MSP.
-The call is for scientists to participate during the onshore science party only (scheduled to start on 31 January 2018 and last for a maximum of 4 weeks, dependent on core recovery).
-The deadline to apply for this special call is October 13, 2017 at 11:59 PM EDT.
+SPECIAL CALL: The U.S. Science Support Program is issuing a special call for a terrestrial/non-marine diatom specialist, preferably one who also has experience in transitional environments (the Gulf of Corinth is periodically connected/disconnected from the Mediterranean Sea) to apply for Expedition 381 Corinth Active Rift Development MSP.
+The call is for scientists to participate during the onshore science party only starting in Bremen, Germany, on 31 January 2018 for up to 4 weeks.
+The deadline to apply for this special call is December 8, 2017 at 11:59 PM EST.

 The International Ocean Discovery Program (IODP) is now accepting applications for scientific participants on Expedition 381 Corinth Active Rift Development aboard a Mission Specific Platform (MSP) provided by the ECORD Science Operator.

 Continental rifting is fundamental for the formation of ocean basins and hydrocarbon-bearing rifted margins, and active rift zones are dynamic regions of high geohazard potential.
 But much of what we know from the fault to plate scale is poorly constrained and is not resolved at any level of spatial or temporal detail over a complete rift system.
 This expedition will drill within the active Corinth Rift, Greece, where deformation rates are high, the syn-rift succession is preserved and accessible, and a dense, seismic database provides a high resolution fault network and seismic stratigraphy for the recent rift history but with limited chronology.
 In the Gulf of Corinth, the expedition can achieve an unprecedented precision of timing and spatial complexity of rift-fault system development and rift-controlled drainage system evolution in the first 1-2 Myr of rift history.